The Right Time (The Corrs song): Music video

-The accompanying music video for "The Right Time" was directed by Kevin Bray, and had a theme based on 1960’s television.
+The accompanying music video for "The Right Time" was directed by Kevin Bray, and had a theme based on 1960s television.
 Each band member would be playing their respective instrument and singing alone in a different room, as well as the entire group performing together, in another room.
-The black-and-white square rooms, mirrors, multiple layered shots of one person, and “Alice in Wonderland” effects (a seemingly “giant” person looking inside of a dollhouse window) gave the video a sense of the “futuristic” or even “psychedelic” feel of early visual effects, notably the 1960’s.
+The black-and-white square rooms, mirrors, multiple layered shots of one person, and “Alice in Wonderland” effects (a seemingly “giant” person looking inside of a dollhouse window) gave the video a sense of the “futuristic” or “psychedelic” feel of early visual effects, notably the 1960s.